shanayamalik/shanayamalik/README.md

 👩‍🎓 I'm majoring in Computer Science at the University of California, Santa Cruz.

-🖥️ I’m a Software Engineering Intern at Medtronic, where I'm working on simulating blood glucose calibration in the continuous glucose monitoring (CGM) sensor.
+🖥️ My prior experience includes a Software Engineering Internship at Medtronic, an Artificial Intelligence Internship at Secomind, and a Machine Learning Research Internship at San Jose State University.

 ⏳ I've volunteered 1675+ hours, earning awards from President Biden and the California State Assembly.